Installing Otomi

 alias chrome-insecure='/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --ignore-certificate-errors --ignore-urlfetcher-cert-requests &> /dev/null'

-- In the side menu of Otomi Console under
+• In the side menu of Otomi Console under platform click on apps and then on the Drone app

-and the password provided in the logs of the installer job - Click on
+• Sign in locally with as otomi-admin and the password provided in the logs of the installer job

-on the Complete your Drone Registration page.
-You don't need to fill in your Email, Full Name or Company Name if you don't want to - Click on the
+• Click on Submit on the Complete your Drone Registration page.
+You don't need to fill in your Email, Full Name or Company Name if you don't want to